Qian Tang

 Qian Tang (born 8 December 1950) has been the Assistant Director-General for Education at UNESCO since April 2010.

 Early life and education

 Qian Tang was born on 8 December 1950 in Beijing, China.
 He holds a PhD in biology and a master's degree in human kinetics from the University of Windsor, Canada as well as a bachelor's degree in education from Shanxi University, Taiyuan, China.
-He was one of the first students to be sent by the Chinese government to study abroad after the country initiated reforms in the 1970s.
+After China started implementing reforms in the 1970s, he was among the first students the government sent to study abroad.

 Career

 Teaching

 Qian Tang started his career in the mid-1970s as a secondary school teacher in Shanxi Province, China.
 He is the author of many publications and articles in education.

 Chinese Government

 In 1985, he was posted to the Chinese Embassy in Ottawa, Canada, where he served until 1989 as First Secretary, responsible for promoting academic cooperation between Canadian and Chinese universities.

 From 1992 to 1993, he was Deputy Director-General in the Bureau of Science and Technology of the Shanxi Provincial Government in Xi’an.
 He also served at the Chinese Ministry of Education's Department of Vocational and Technical Education in Beijing, first as Director of the Division on Policy, Planning and Cooperation (1989-1991) and later as the Assistant Director-General of the Department (1991-1992).
 He was instrumental in formulating and implementing China's national policy on the development of technical vocational education.